antor44/livestream_video/README.md

 The videos can be navigated in VLC as if it were a playlist with multiple videos, allowing you to switch between videos or rewind and fast forward within a single video.
 The transcription will automatically switch to the chosen point.
 However, you should be cautious not to approach the current live recording moment too closely, as the player may jump to another video.
 Occasionally, video stream errors and transcription errors could cause the player to jump to another video in this timeshift playlist.

 The temporary video buffer files can be saved in another directory, they will have names similar to whisper-live_131263_3.avi, or for the last one being recorded, whisper-live_131263_buf033.avi.
 The files are stored in the /tmp directory in both Linux and macOS, which typically serves as the temporary directory and is usually cleared upon restarting the computer.

+In the `playlist4whisper` Python application, there is a dedicated **'Save Videos'** button.
+This opens a video saver window with a built-in player to preview the temporary files.
+You can select individual video buffers or choose a range of consecutive buffers to **merge** them into a single file and save it to a directory of your choice.

 **Q: What can Playlist4Whisper do in terms of transcribing or translating sound card or sound device inputs?
 Are USB devices supported in Linux?**